junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 In this topology the Lead Verifier is fully trusted by Component Attester Verifiers (example Verifier 1).

 Also, each of the Component Attester Verifier is fully trusted by the Lead Verifier.
-Lead Verifier is provisioned with the Trust Anchors [RFC6024] for Verifier 1..N.
+Lead Verifier is provisioned with the Trust Anchors (see {{-trust-anchors}}) for Verifier 1..N.

 ## Cascaded Pattern {#sec-verifier-cascade }